I hope everyone had a wonderful holiday season. Here’s one of our Christmas photos from this year.

 As I prepare to return to work tomorrow, I am trying to institute some change for myself for 2018.
 I don’t want to call them resolutions exactly because it’s not a goal that I’ll achieve and be done with.
 Instead, it’ll be an ever-changing process as I evaluate what works for our family and what doesn’t.

-My 7-year-old son (oldest) wrote this letter to Santa.
+My oldest son wrote this letter to Santa last year, when he was 7.

 It created all sorts of working Mom guilt.
 Does he realize how stressed I am trying to juggle everything is making me?
 Was my frantic pace to juggle it all – work, family, and friends affecting him?
 Should I stop working?
 It gives me so much meaning to be a physician, but is it detrimental to my kids?